 The La Rambleta departure point is already at an altitude of about 7,730 feet.
 If you've queued and obtained your ticket, the eight-minute cable car ride will take you up a further 670 feet, where you'll find viewing platforms.

-The office is open from 9am to 4pm, Monday to Friday and you need to take a photocopy of your passport with you.
+It is open from 9am to 4pm, Monday to Friday and you need to take a photocopy of your passport with you.

 As for the crater of Teide, there is no access allowed whatsover, under any circumstances.